3 Languages, 3 Regions, 1 Family

 Have you ever thought why there are similar languages in this world?
 One example is Malay and Indonesian.
 However, I have seen many books that categorize them into the same language, so-called Malay/ Indonesian.

 Can those languages really be categorized in this way or is it just a business strategy to attract customers by giving "two languages" in one book?

 Another example is Spanish and Portuguese.
-For those who have learnt any of these two should know about the similarities.
-However, I remind you that even native speakers of both languages cannot communicate among one another easily.
+For those who have learned any of these two should know about the similarities.
+However, I remind you that even native speakers of both languages cannot communicate with one another easily.

-Languages also have "family", and languages from the same family share much similarities.
+Languages also have "family", and languages from the same family share many similarities.
 Indonesian and Malay belong to the Austronesian language family, meanwhile Spanish and Portuguese belong to the Romance language family.

 Languages from the same family share the same origin, such as Spanish, Portuguese, French, Romanian, etc. are originated from Latin.
 Due to the geographical distance, these languages evolved by themselves and eventually, formed new languages.

 There are three languages that caught my attention lately and what's interesting from them is they represent three regions in this world and they belong to the same family despite the long distance they have been.

 The three languages are Batak, Tuvaluan, and Amis.
 Here is the brief introduction about them.